 your type of location (medical building, mall, anything that relates to presence of walk-up traffic),

 whether or not the seller would continue as a co-owner after the sale, and

-if the seller will not continue as a co-owner, how long the seller has worked previously with the buyer and will remain afterwards for transition assistance (at least one year total recommended).
+if the seller will not continue as a co-owner, how long the seller has worked previously with the buyer and will remain afterwards for transition assistance.

 You should add back to net income any expenses that should be considered extra compensation to the seller (such as large one-time equipment purchases, interest on business loans, spouse's/children's salaries, personal pension contributions, and business auto or vacation/education expenses).
 All information will be received in the strictest confidence.